-This is a comprehensive list of 25 commonly used eco-friendly terms and their meanings as provided by the experts.
+This is a comprehensive guide to commonly used eco-friendly terms and their meanings.

 What does Eco-Friendly mean?